-Like politics, religion, or how to build a fire, everyone has an opinion.
-There are actually pros and cons to either leaving the geomembrane exposed (no cover) or burying it (complete cover).
+There are pros and cons to either leaving a geomembrane liner exposed (no cover) or burying it (complete cover).
 Let’s look at the issues.

-Not all geomembrane materials can be left exposed because of the effect of either UV radiation or changes in temperature.
-The latter causes thermal expansion-contraction swings in highly crystalline products such as most polyethylenes, particularly HDPE.
-For those products, long life exposure is not an option because the life will be greatly reduced, even if a lighter color is substituted.
+Not all geomembrane liner materials can be left exposed because of the effect of either UV radiation or changes in temperature.
+The latter causes thermal expansion and contraction swings in highly crystalline products such as most polyethylenes, particularly HDPE.
+For HDPE geomembrane liners, long life exposure is not an option because the life will be greatly reduced, even if a lighter color is substituted.

 - No UV exposure; theoretically longer life

 - Minimal thermal changes